druce/druce.github.io/_posts/2012-11-04-social-capital.md

 ---
 id: 1176
-title: 'Social capital _ or, the lost art of not taking a dump in the community pool'
+title: 'Social capital, or the lost art of not taking a dump in the community pool'
 date: 2012-11-04T20:16:56+00:00
 author: Druce Vertes, CFA
 layout: post